AndreasElgaard/Airplane-Traffic-Monitor/README.md

-# I4SWT_ATM
+Airplane Traffic Monitor

+This is a second year school project implemented in .NET.
+Focus in this assignment was to implement a system using events and it was reqired to write an adequate amount of tests to document the system was resillient.

-Airplane Traffic monitor - School Project.
-Program is registering aiplanes in a designated area.
-The airplanes is produced with a file.
+The implemented system is registering aiplanes in a designated area and whle the planes is in the designated area they will be observed.